m-adamek/prg-basics/08-FileHandling/_FileHandling.md

    # reads the entire file
    file_content = read_from_file('countries.txt')

-   # splits the entire contents into lines
+   # splits the entire file contents into lines
    # and stores them in an array
    file_lines = file_content.splitlines()